 Unlimited plans offer more than enough minutes for the average user, but it’s worth knowing that some are capped so if you go over that level, you’ll have to pay more.

-If you’re not sure what your plan includes, you could check your mobile phone account or log into your mobile network’s user account or app.
+Check your mobile phone account or log into your mobile network’s user account or app if you’re unsure what your plan includes.

 These are the types of numbers that are usually included in your minutes: